Skip to contents

-Missing values are not allowed by the AMMI or GGE methods.
+Missing values are not allowed by the AMMI, GGE or SREG methods.
 This function provides several methods to impute missing observations in data from multi-environment trials and to subsequently adjust the mentioned methods.

 imputation(